Erabior/RouteManager/README.md

 ***

 **Installation:**
+There are two methods of installation, depending on the mod manager you use:

+*BepInEx Method*
+1. Download the latest version of 'RouteManager.BepInEx.dll': https://github.com/Erabior/RouteManager/releases/latest

-1. Download the latest version of BepInEx: https://github.com/BepInEx/BepInEx/releases Make sure to grab the correct zip for your system (x64/x86).
+2. Download the latest version of BepInEx: https://github.com/BepInEx/BepInEx/releases Make sure to grab the correct zip for your system (x64/x86).
 If you are unsure if you need x64 or x86 you can find that in ThisPC -> (Right Click) -> Properties

-2. Open your game directory (Steam Library right-click on Railroader -> properties -> installed files -> Browse)
+3. Open your game directory (Steam Library right-click on Railroader -> properties -> installed files -> Browse)
 ![image](https://github.com/Erabior/RouteManager/assets/7718625/0b75293a-9092-4cb1-a7cc-7125cf09f799)

-3. OPEN (DO NOT unzip) the BepInEx zip file
+4. OPEN (DO NOT unzip) the BepInEx zip file

-4. Drag all files in the BepInEx .zip into your install directory
+5. Drag all files in the BepInEx .zip into your install directory
 ![image](https://github.com/Erabior/RouteManager/assets/7718625/4eec8c87-4a12-4d99-9cc5-a255ebdd16d5)

-5. Finish installation of BepInEx by running the game once.
+6. Finish installation of BepInEx by running the game once.

-6. Close the game and copy RouteManager.dll into the plugins folder that was generated after launching the game.(Railroader/BepInEx/plugins)
+7. Close the game and copy 'RouteManager.BepInEx.dll' into the plugins folder that was generated after launching the game.(Railroader/BepInEx/plugins)
 ![image](https://github.com/Erabior/RouteManager/assets/7718625/d8719272-514b-4b7d-96f4-f765bb751eca)

+8. Prosper

+*Unity Mod Manager Method*
+1. Download the latest version of 'RouteManager.UMM.zip' from https://github.com/Erabior/RouteManager/releases/latest

+2. Download the latest version of Unity Mod Manager: https://www.nexusmods.com/site/mods/21 and unzip to a folder e.g. your desktop

+3. Run 'UnityModManager.exe'

+4. Select 'Railroader' from the dropdown list and click 'Install'

+5. Click on the 'Mods' tab

+6. Either drag 'RouteManager.UMM.zip' into the UMM Installer window OR click 'Install Mod' and select 'RouteManager.UMM.zip'

 7. Prosper